Tax Planning in St. Petersburg, FL

 • $21,900 for head of household

-When your deductible income is more than the standard deduction, itemizing each eligible deduction may be advantageous.
+If your deductible expenses exceed these amounts, you may benefit from itemizing your deductions, where you list each eligible deduction separately.
 However, itemizing requires more time and documentation to verify each deduction.
-A financial planner in St. Petersburg, FL can help determine whether claiming the standard or itemized deduction is more suitable.
+A financial planner in St. Petersburg, FL can work with you to decide whether claiming the standard or itemized deduction is more beneficial.

 • Review Your Retirement Accounts —